Data Channels

 Sending and Receiving Messages

-To send a message to all connected peers over open data channels, you can use the send method with the message and optionally a channel label:
+You can use the send method with the message and a channel label:

-peer.send('Hello, peers!', { label: 'chat' });To listen for incoming messages on a data channel, you can use the channel:message event:
+await peer.send("Hello, peers!", { label: "chat" });To listen for incoming messages on a data channel, you can use the channel:message event:

 // listen for incoming messages on a specific channel